lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/DailyExpression.md

 China plans to tear down walls of gated condos and let public in www.theedgemarkets.com/article/china-plans-tear-down-walls-gated-condos-and-let-public
 China’s missile gambit https://www.washingtonpost.com/opinions/chinas-missile-gambit/2016/02/21/fc87c29a-d746-11e5-9823-02b905009f99_story.html?utm_term=.b9331253c0d1
 ### About Employ

+**in your line of work**
+the word "line" refers to a specific field, occupation, or area of expertise.
+It's a commonly used expression to talk about someone's profession or the kind of tasks they regularly perform in their job.
+Example:
+"In your line of work, you probably deal with a lot of clients."
+This means: In your profession (e.g., sales, law, medicine), you likely interact with many clients.

+**in the course of your work**
++ "Course" generally refers to the path or direction something takes over time.
+It emphasizes the flow or sequence of events or actions.
+  Example: In the course of your work (the path your work takes over time or as part of the job).
+  Emphasis: The journey, events, or timeline.
++ "Process" refers to a systematic series of actions or steps taken to achieve a specific end.
+It focuses more on the structured actions or stages that lead to a result.
+  Example: In the process of completing your work (the steps involved in getting the work done).
+  Emphasis: The structure, method, or stages involved.

 compel compulsory
 retrenchment
 He said such benefits should apply to all staff, including professionals, managers, executives and technicians (PMETs) and management.
 Currently, retrenchment benefits are determined by agreements between employers and employees.